Balls Out: Gary the Tennis Coach: Production

 In April 2006, it was announced that Seann William Scott would be producing and starring in an independent comedy film titled Gary the Tennis Coach.

 The screenplay, written by Andy Stock and Rick Stempson, won the 2005 BlueCat Screenplay Competition.
+The screenplay under the title "Gary the Tennis Coach" was featured on the 2005 Black List script survey.
 The film is set in Lincoln, Nebraska, but was filmed mostly in Austin, Texas, and various locations around the city.
 The writers are both Lincoln East High School graduates.
 During post-production, the film's title was changed to Balls Out: Gary the Tennis Coach.

 Release

 Balls Out was released direct-to-video by Sony Pictures Home Entertainment on January 14, 2009.